gpatil745/Algorithmic-Machine-Learning/README.md

 # **Predicting Taxi Trip Duration in NYC**

-This repository contains the project for predicting taxi trip durations in New York City using exploratory data analysis (EDA), feature engineering, and machine learning models.
-The goal is to accurately estimate taxi trip durations based on attributes like pickup and drop-off locations, timestamps, and passenger counts.
+Welcome to the GitHub repository for my project on predicting taxi trip durations in New York City.
+This project is part of my coursework at Rutgers Business School, where I am pursuing a Master's in Information Technology and Analytics.
+Below is an overview of the project, including the exploratory data analysis (EDA), feature engineering, model building, and evaluation processes.

-## **Project Structure**
+## **Project Overview**

-### 1. Exploratory Data Analysis and Feature Engineering

-Dataset Overview: Historical records of NYC taxi trips with attributes such as pickup/drop-off coordinates, trip duration, passenger count, and timestamps.
+This project aims to predict the duration of taxi trips in New York City using historical trip data.
+The dataset includes attributes such as pickup and drop-off coordinates, trip duration, passenger count, and timestamps.
+The objective is to build a predictive model that can accurately forecast trip durations based on these features.

-Initial Inspection: Loading datasets, examining data types, checking for missing values, and understanding dataset structure.
-Data Cleaning: Identifying and correcting inconsistent trip duration values.
+## **Exploratory Data Analysis (EDA)**
+### Initial Data Inspection
+The project begins with loading the datasets into Pandas DataFrames, followed by an initial exploration to understand the data structure.
+This step involves checking data types, identifying missing values, and gaining a high-level overview of the dataset.

+### Data Cleaning
+Inconsistent trip durations were identified by comparing calculated durations from timestamps with provided trip durations.
+Discrepancies were corrected to ensure data consistency.

+### Temporal and Spatial Analysis
-Temporal Analysis: Extracting features from timestamps (e.g., day of the week, hour of the day).
-Spatial Analysis and Clustering: Visualizing geographical distributions and using MiniBatchKMeans for clustering locations.
+Temporal patterns were analyzed by extracting features from timestamps, such as the day of the week and hour of the day.
+Spatial analysis involved visualizing pickup and drop-off locations, and clustering these locations using MiniBatchKMeans to create meaningful features for the predictive model.

-### 2. Model Building

-Stacking Ensemble Technique: Combining multiple LightGBM Regressors to improve predictive performance.
-Model Architecture: A primary LightGBM Regressor and a meta-model LightGBM Regressor.
-Parameter Tuning: Using RandomizedSearchCV for parameter tuning to balance model complexity and generalization.

-### 3. Model Evaluation and Validation

-Evaluation Metrics: Mean Squared Logarithmic Error (MSLE) and R-squared.
-Generalization and Challenges: Ensuring robust performance on the validation set by handling outliers and fine-tuning hyperparameters.

-### 4. Visualizations
+### Feature Engineering
+Key features such as distance between pickup and drop-off points, trip duration outliers, and weather data were engineered to enhance the model's predictive power.
+This comprehensive feature engineering process aimed to capture relevant temporal and spatial patterns in the data.

+## **Model Building**
+A stacking ensemble technique was chosen to leverage the strengths of multiple models.
+Two LightGBM Regressors were used: one as the primary model and the other as a meta-model.
+The meta-model was trained on the predictions of the primary model combined with the original features.
+Extensive parameter tuning was performed to optimize model performance.

+## **Model Evaluation**
+The model's performance was evaluated using Mean Squared Logarithmic Error (MSLE) and R-squared metrics.
+The model demonstrated strong generalization on the validation set, with competitive scores.
+Challenges such as handling outliers and fine-tuning hyperparameters were addressed through robust preprocessing and careful parameter tuning.

+## **Visualizations**
+The project includes various visualizations to illustrate the analysis and modeling steps:

-Time Series of Trips: Visualizing the number of trips over time.
+- Time series of trips
-Geographical Overlap: Scatter plots showing pickup and drop-off locations.
+- Geographical overlap of pickups and drop-offs
-Distribution of Trip Duration: Histograms of trip durations.
+- Distribution of trip durations
-Categorical and Discrete Variables: Count plots of various variables.
-Latitude and Longitude Distributions: KDE plots for pickup and drop-off locations.
+- Distributions of categorical and discrete variables
+- Latitude and longitude distributions

-### 5. Conclusion and Future Work
+## **Conclusion and Future Work**

-Key Findings: Temporal and spatial patterns, along with weather data, were crucial for predictive accuracy.
-Future Work: Exploring additional features, experimenting with diverse models, and dynamic hyperparameter tuning.
+The project successfully developed a robust predictive model for taxi trip durations in NYC.
+Key findings include the importance of temporal and spatial features and the effectiveness of the stacking ensemble technique.
+Future work could focus on further feature engineering, experimenting with a broader range of base models, and implementing dynamic hyperparameter tuning.